Davidyz/md-code.nvim/README.md

 After you've finished editting, run command `:CloseMdCode` or press `q` in the code block buffer to save the code to the markdown document.

+You may also use this syntax `{.python .number}` to add line-number to the markdown file.
+This syntax is supported by [pandoc](https://pandoc.org/), a powerful document processing tool.